 Two new data resources launched today focus on people with disabilities who are so often disadvantaged and ‘invisible’ when it comes to education.
 Excluded and uncounted, they are often missing not only from the world’s classrooms, but also from education data.
 Continue reading

 By Silvia Montoya, Director of the UNESCO Institute for Statistics (UIS)

-By Silvia Montoya, Director of the UNESCO Institute for Statistics (UIS).
+By Julia Dicum, Deputy Director of Education at Global Affairs Canada, and Silvia Montoya, Director of the UNESCO Institute for Statistics.

 It is time for all donor countries to invest more heavily in education data.
 This matters because we can’t solve a problem we don’t understand.
 And it is only too clear that we have some big problems that must be solved right away, with 617 million children and adolescents who are not reaching even minimum proficiency levels in reading and mathematics, and 262 million children – one in every five – who are out of school and half of whom are girls.
 Continue reading